9SMTM6/mcmc-demo/Contributing.md

 You have to override the toolchain to stable, as the WASM version of this application uses true multithreading on the web, which in turn requires the `build-std` flag, which in turn requires nightly rust, thus we set an override in [a configuration file](./rust-toolchain.toml).

 `build-std` also requires manual specification of the target when active, so if you want to use the nightly (default) compiler, you have to run `cargo run --target host-tuple [--release]`.
 This also propagates to your IDE language-server.
-We ship a configuration file that does this for `vscode` with `rust-analyzer` and targets the web at [.vscode/settings.json](.vscode/settings.json), and also one for debugging in `vscode` with `lldb` at [.vscode/launch.json](.vscode/launch.json).
+We thus ship a configuration file that does this for `vscode` with `rust-analyzer` and targets the web at [.vscode/settings.json](.vscode/settings.json), and also one for debugging in `vscode` with `lldb` at [.vscode/launch.json](.vscode/launch.json).

 Aside from the Rust toolchain (including `rust-analyzer`, `clippy`, `rustfmt`, most will be installed on demand if not already present) we use a bunch of other tools for different parts of the project: